mikeperry-tor/vanguards/README_SECURITY.md

 these positions can be either "active", or "passive".
 They may also have additional information that can help them mount their attacks.

+We further break down each adversary's capabilities using the following attack terms:

+ 1. **Guess** - When we say **"Guess"** with respect to an attack type, that means that the adversary can perform an attack to obtain this information, but they will not have high certainty that they are correct.
+In many instances, this can result in them guessing incorrectly that a lot of unrelated Tor clients have the property that they are trying to learn about.
+ 2. **Confirm** - When we say **"Confirm"** with respect to an attack type, that means that the adversary is able to use an attack to confirm a prior suspicion, outside information, or guess with extremely high certainty.
+ 3. **Determine** - When we say **"Determine"** with respect to an attack type, that means that the adversary can perform an attack to obtain the described information with extremely high certainty in a relatively short amount of time, if the conditions for the attack are met.

+Generally, **"Guess"** attacks are less useful to the adversary than **"Confirm"** attacks, and **"Confirm"** attacks are less useful than **"Determine"** attacks.

 ## Adversaries: Network

 Network adversaries are those that run relays in the Tor network, and/or that